awsdocs/aws-doc-sdk-examples/gov2/cloudfront/README.md

-# Amazon Bedrock code examples for the SDK for Go V2
+# CloudFront code examples for the SDK for Go V2

 ## Overview

-Shows how to use the AWS SDK for Go V2 to work with Amazon Bedrock.
+Shows how to use the AWS SDK for Go V2 to work with Amazon CloudFront.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Bedrock enables you to build and scale generative AI applications with foundation models._
+_CloudFront speeds up distribution of your static and dynamic web content, such as .html, .css, .php, image, and media files._

 ## ⚠ Important